juliala2504/juliala2504.github.io/index.md

           <span> 2019 - 2025</span>
         </div>
         <p>BSc and MSc degrees.
 Focus: Evolution and formation of galaxies, Galactic dynamics, Dynamical modelling of galaxies, SMBH mass determination.
-        Masterthesis: Orbital decomposition of the nuclear star cluster in FCC 047.
+        Master's thesis: Orbital decomposition of the nuclear star cluster in FCC 047.
-        Bachelorthesis: Constraining the black hole mass of PGC1021091 with DYNAMITE. </p>
+        Bachelor's thesis: Constraining the black hole mass of PGC1021091 with DYNAMITE. </p>
       </div>